Activities and Organizations define who carries out an activity, reports indicator data, or is associated with specific results.

 - Activities are generally not single events, but are ongoing programs or implementing mechanisms that report indicator results each reporting period.

-- Activities each have their own users with specific roles, checklists of tasks for completion, and budgets.
+- Activities often have their own users, checklists of tasks, and budgets.

-- Activities operate in specific geographic areas, even if these areas change over time.
+- Activities generally operate in specific geographic areas, even if these areas change over time, or overlap with the geographic scopes of other activities.

 An Organization is a distinct entity that is associated with one or more Activities.
 Organizations typically include consortium partners, local partners, donors, as well as the organization that owns and operates a DevResults site.